ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

  * Pytest for testing (xdist, sugar, etc. ooo ya!)
  * Base classes for functional testing (selenium, cypress, detox)
  * All kinds of neat helpers to make running/writing tests pleasant
- *

 ### Frontend

-Skeletor uses VueJS behind NuxtJS (awesome hotrelaoding, yay!) on the frontend.
+And we use VueJS behind NuxtJS on the frontend.

  * Vuetify for styling and amazing base components
+ * NuxtJS packs things up nicely for you by default
+ * Awesome hotrelaoding, yay!

 # How to use it?